 We Assist you with Visa & Accommodation

-We Receive you at the Airport
+We Receive you at the Airport and Drop you at Hotel/Hospital

-We Assist you at Hospital & Provide Post Operative Support
+We Assist you the at Hospital & Provide Post Operative Support

 A ventricular assist device (VAD), also known as a mechanical circulatory support device, is an implantable mechanical pump that assists in the pumping of blood from your heart's lower chambers (ventricles) to the rest of your body.
 In those with weakening hearts or heart failure, a VAD is used.

-The device can be used for short, intermediate, or long-term- typically to treat advanced heart failure.
+The device can be used for short, intermediate, or long term- typically to treat advanced heart failure.

 While you wait for a heart transplant or for your heart to become strong enough to pump blood on its own, you may have a VAD implanted.
 If you have heart failure and are not a suitable candidate for a heart transplant, your doctor may propose that you have a VAD implanted as a long-term treatment.

-The LVAD is placed by performing an open heart surgery.
+The LVAD is placed by performing an open-heart surgery.
 The components of an LVAD vary depending on the device type, but there are four core components:

 In the chest, the pump unit is installed.
 The surgeon places it at the apex of the heart, where it gets blood.
 This blood is then sent to the aorta (the main artery that carries blood from the heart to the rest of the body) via a tube.
 It pumps blood from the left ventricle to the aorta continuously.